A relic stuck between generations

 I replayed the game on PC in April, 2019, did not get far because of life.
 But as I walk around the game’s opening area as Wei Shen, I couldn’t help but think about the neighborhood I grow in.
 It was among the dying breed in Shanghai we call “Long Tang”, nothing fancy but life is decent and lively there.
 The Long Tang I spent the first 10 years of my life in eventually got demolished in 2009 and now a mall is open on the old ground.
 The opening neighborhood in Sleeping Dogs has the same vibe, and the first mission there is buying affordable clothes and food before the street fight.

 On the contrary, every area in Stranglehold is warzone from start to finish.
 No matter it’s a back alley in Hong Kong or a fancy museum in Chicago.
-Tequila is not only a one-man death squad, but only wreck crew.
+Tequila is not only a one-man death squad, but also a wreck crew.
 The only time to breath is during cut scenes.
 It makes the game feel like montage of outdated action scenes while playing Sleeping Dogs feels like marathoning several action movies.
 While both games witnessed the final days of their respective developers, I would only weep for United Front Games.
 Tiger Hill, well, you brought it on yourself.

 And there are the boss fights of Stranglehold.
 Those are bullet sponges with life bars.
 Sleeping Dogs with its hand-to-hand combat segment would pitch Wei Shen against opponents that cannot be taken down easily.
 It feels like the right way to have boss fights while Stranglehold’s firefights had the wrong one…